 The Gentle Leader is a style of head collar that can be used to help manage pulling or reactivity on walks.
 It can be highly effective - however it does take longer to train dogs to wear one comfortably.
 Be sure to gradually and positively train your dog to wear a head collar.

-"Houdini-Proof" Houndstown Convertible Harness A unique, customizable, fully adjustable, 3-piece harness!
+Unique, customizable, fully adjustable, 3-piece harnesses.
 Perfect for hard-to-fit bodies and our beloved escape artists.
-Features an over-the-head design, adjustable shoulder, chest, and yoke straps, and a third waist strap for the highest in safety, giving the perfect fitment and control for any pup in need of a little extra control or protection against neck pressure.
+Features include a third waist strap and multi-point connections for the highest in safety, perfect fit, and ultimate comfort for any pup in need of a little extra control or protection against neck pressure.
 Matching accessories, such as leashes and collars, are also available.

 Muzzles are a highly effective tool in managing aggression during training sessions or as an extra layer of safety.
 They also have the added benefit, for some patients, of ensuring other people avoid them during walks.
 Dogs need to be gradually taught to wear a basket muzzle.

 The goal is to ensure the muzzle is a positive piece of equipment, much like their leash and collar, that predicts good things are about to happen.
 Muzzles should never compound or exacerbate your pet's anxiety.

 The most common types of muzzles we use are: